amha-kindu/Loan-Assistant/README.md

-# Loan-Assitant
+# Loan-Assistant
-This is a java application written in java using swing library
+Loan-Assistant is a financial application written in java using swing library.
+Given a loan balance, an interest rate and the a monthly payment it computes the number of payments needed to fully return the loan.
+Additionally given a loan balance, an interest rate and number of payments it computes the monthly payment that must be paid to return the loan within the specified number of payments.